 SwimSprouts prefers to wait until babies are at least 3 months old before participating in an aquatic activity within a communal pool.
 Formal aquatic lessons for babies under 3 months are not recommended.
 Parents can however access educational advice from members of the SwimSprouts educational team on an early introduction to aquatic experiences through our video pre lessons preparation site.

 Ages 3 – 24 months

 Babies need to be properly supported to prevent excess swallowing of water and the main aim is to promote water familiarisation.
-Simply getting used to the water environment within a pool which is different to the experiences of the family bath.
+Simply getting used to the water environment within a pool is different to the experiences of the family bath.
 Lessons are planned and designed to emphasise a happy, non-threatening, secure atmosphere which will provide babies with social, intellectual, physical and emotional development.
-Our lesson programme provides education of parents on their skills in relation to water participation.
-Handling and awareness of the babies needs are more important than any skills participation at these early baby lessons stages, emphasis however on exploration and movement is encouraged through games and parental involvement.
+Our lesson programme provides education to parents on their skills in relation to water participation.
+Handling and awareness of the baby’s needs are more important than any skills participation at these early baby lessons stages, emphasis however exploration and movement are encouraged through games and parental involvement.

 Appropriate clothing should be worn by both baby and parent and we encourage parents to wear a T-shirt when participating in our lessons as this allows easy access to grabbing and gripping.
 (Ape-like clinging for babies)